Radiation Therapy for Lung Cancer - Best Practices and Current Trends 2024

 The treatment approaches for lung cancer are rapidly evolving and include integration of new systemic therapies (e.g., immunotherapy and targeted therapies) into combined modality approaches for non-metastatic disease and ablative radiation therapy approaches for oligometastatic disease.
 As an example, there is emerging data on immunotherapy combined with chemotherapy as neoadjuvant therapy for surgery in locally advanced non-small cell lung cancer, but no direct head-to-head comparison with chemoradiation plus immunotherapy, which creates a gap in knowledge on how to manage these patients.

-This session reviews recent literature and guidelines for the treatment of lung cancer, and provides insights into tailoring of different combined modality therapy options for patients.
+This activity reviews recent literature and guidelines for the treatment of lung cancer, and provides insights into tailoring of different combined modality therapy options for patients.
 Attendees will learn about the clinical outcomes and toxicity risks, and how to coordinate these new, complex multidisciplinary treatment approaches.
 Furthermore, this session reviews recent insights into toxicity risks for both conventional radiation therapy (especially in the postoperative setting and related to cardiac injury) and stereotactic body radiation therapy (especially for ultracentral tumors), and the implications of radiation therapy toxicity on newer combined modality approaches.

 This activity is available from October 10, 2024, through 11:59 p.m.
 Eastern time on March 31, 2025.